Queen Elizabeth II wears mask at tribute to Unknown Warrior | Entertainment

 Other members of the royal family have been seen regularly wearing face coverings during the pandemic.
 The queen was criticised for not wearing one last month when she visited the Defence Science and Technology Laboratory at Porton Down in southern England alongside her grandson Prince William.
 The queen took the opportunity during her rare trip to London to visit Buckingham Palace, her official residence in the capital.

-Before the UK was put into full lockdown on March 23, the queen and her 99-year-old husband, Prince Philip, moved to Windsor Castle, which is around 25 miles (40 kms) west of London..
+Before the U.K. was put into full lockdown on March 23, the queen and her 99-year-old husband, Prince Philip, moved to Windsor Castle, which is around 25 miles (40 kilometers) west of London.